techfromsage/tripod-php/README.md

 MongoTripodConfig::setConfig($conf); // set the config, usually read in as JSON from a file

 $tripod = new MongoTripod(
-  "CBD_users", // collection we're working with
-  "myapp" // db we're working with
+  "CBD_users", // pod (read: MongoDB collection) we're working with "myapp" // store (read: MongoDB database)  we're working with );
-);

 // describe